vigna/epserde-rs/README.md

 workaround can be used if you really need to deserialize a primitive type as a reference).
 The same happens if you deserialize a zero-copy struct containing a single field of primitive type.

+Zero-copy types are always serialized and deserialized by either referencing or reading/writing directly a sequence of bytes.
+Sequences (arrays, vectors and boxed slices) of zero-copy types behave in the same way: in particular, even if the deserialization type of a zero-copy type is a reference, a sequence of elements is ε-deserialized as a reference to a slice of elements, not as a (reference to) a slice of references, and it is fully deserialized as a sequence of elements.
+This is different from the behavior of ε-copy types, which are always fully deserialized to a sequence of elements whose type is defined by the deserialization type.